At a Glance

 Stop sowing cilantro seeds once your temps warm up.
 In warm weather, cilantro will bolt, meaning it's getting ready for seed production.
 The leaves will change shape and taste totally different.
 Wait until you're about 60 days out from your first frost date in the fall (once the temps are below 80°F) before you start planting cilantro again.

-If you live in a warmer climate and barely have frost or snow, your best time to grow cilantro will be over your winter months.
+If you live in a warmer climate and barely have frost or snow, your best time to grow cilantro will be during your winter months.

 Where to Grow Cilantro

-You can grow cilantro in a raised bed, in a container, or in the ground.
+You can grow cilantro plants in a raised bed, in a container, or in the ground.

 How to Grow Cilantro from Seed